 Child sexual abuse usually occurs by someone known and trusted by the child and family.
 Offenders are typically family members, extended family, or a person in a position of responsibility over the child.

 What should I do if a child has been sexually abused?

-If you have reason to believe that a child has been sexually abused talk with them in a private place.
+If you think that a child has been sexually abused talk with them in a private place.
 Have the child describe in their own words what happened.
 Patiently listen to the information, remain calm, support the child and thank them for speaking with you.
 Don't question the child.
 If you believe something has happened, contact the police to have them interview the child.

 Children rarely "make up" tales or lie in relation to such a serious allegation.
 Some children find it extremely difficult to tell parents directly about the sexual abuse.
 Parents should be mindful of subtle or drastic changes in the child's behaviour.
 Refusal to be in the company of certain people or attend a particular location or function may be cues that something has happened.